TC2's David Rohde on Telecom

 More troubling could be a scenario where the company is sold in parts.
 Rampant stories about certain buyers being interested in RIM’s patents, with other buyers being interested in the devices and network that generates fees from the carriers that sell BlackBerries, suggest a scenario where buyers are more interested in cash flows than in preserving customer experiences.
 Migrations down the road if BlackBerry fails to develop a credible response to the applications ecosystems of its rivals are a possibility.

 Once again consumerization is rearing its head in the mobile marketplace.
-Whether your exact response is as focused as an increase in device options or as broad as a leap into “Bring Your Own Device” – about which we still have many cautions – wireless procurements now have to have an eye on how end-users think and are being influenced in the general culture.Tags: Mergers and Acquisitions, Smartphones
+Whether your exact response is as focused as an increase in device options or as broad as a leap into “Bring Your Own Device” – about which we still have many cautions – wireless procurements now have to have an eye on how end-users think and are being influenced in the general culture.Tags: Mergers, Smartphones